 I started studying my degree externally, but have realised that it’s not the mode for me.
 I don’t study as well if I don’t have a visual to focus on.
 That’s something I figured out myself, so now I’ll be studying internally for the rest of my course.

-Information; good information.
-Last O-Week, I listened to a lot of the plagiarism sessions and learnt how to take notes.
+When you're just starting your studies, seek out information; good information.
+Orientation is a great opportunity to do this.
+I listened to a lot of the plagiarism sessions and learnt how to take notes.
 Initially I thought I knew how to do that, but there were a lot of tips and tricks I picked up that I didn’t even consider.
 I thought you could just change a few words out of sentence and that’s fine, but no, that’s plagiarism.
 It’s been a while since I left high school, about 7 or 8 years; so it was quite a beneficial eye-opener, I’m really glad I went.

 My biggest tip is to do a lot of revision and a lot of study.
 Most of the time I end up talking to the cat!
 I’ve found that talking out loud helps me study.
 So I don’t normally come into the library if I’m studying properly; I just sit at home and he sits on the bed while I speak to him about topics like central nervous system.
 He has no idea what I’m on about but it’s better than talking to myself, he’s still a person (sort of).

 What about assignments?
 Do you prepare in advance or leave it all to the last minute?